blueskymonster/typeORM-transformer-relation-bug-repro/README.md

 Observe the _parameters_ printed in the debug for the final select.
 They are being passed to the sql driver raw, without having been transformed.

+The parameter value is `'"1"'` instead of the expected `1` because the transformer was not executed on the value.